ellailan/pm/prompts.md

 When showing the password login UI, hide all the other elements.

 **Result:**
-- Created src/app/login/layout.tsx with standalone layout (no sidebar)
+- Created `src/app/login/layout.tsx` with a standalone layout (no sidebar)
-- Updated middleware to exclude /login from protection
+- Updated the middleware to exclude `/login` from protection
-- Login page now shows only the login form without sidebar or other UI elements
+- The login page now shows only the login form without the sidebar or other UI elements

 ## Prompt 29 — Hide UI on Login Page (Alt)